molbal/llm-text-completion-finetune/README.md

 4. It creates a LoRA, which is an adapter on the full model, modifying model weights (usually affects 1 to 10 percent of the model), but it does not retrain the entire base model
 5. It then merges the adapter into the original model, and quantizes it (lossy compresses it), with the Q4_K_M format, which is very efficient yet the model stays usable.
 (Read more about quantization here: https://mlabonne.github.io/blog/posts/Quantize_Llama_2_models_using_ggml.html)

-### Alternative environments to train on
-There are other options, than vast.ai to consider:

- - Google Colaboratory: Notebooks with GPU acceleration.
-Some free GPUs might work, but if you leave the computer idle (which _might happen_ since the training takes multiple hours at minimum)
- - Kaggle: Same notebooks with GPU acceleration.
- - Training locally, if you can do that

 ## Step 7: Conversion and Quantization
 **You will reach the following milestone after this step: The text completion model is converted into a quantized format.**